bugstamp/graphichat/README.md

 - Email verification
 - Form validation using Formik and Yup
 - List with lazy loading
+- Docker local development environment
+- Deploying with Docker to Heroku
 ### What was implemented?
 - User sign in/sign up
 - Search users by name or username and create chat with them